Systems / lead response

 Gartner, 2016

-Email is even weaker than a cold call for a first touch — it lands in a crowded inbox and waits.
-A text lands in a thread the lead is actively watching, because they just hit "send" on your form a minute ago.
-It's the one channel where you can reach someone in seconds, on their terms, without demanding they stop what they're doing to talk.
+Email is even weaker than a cold call for a first touch, because it drops into a crowded inbox and waits there.
+A text lands in a thread the lead is actively watching, since they hit "send" on your form a minute ago.
+It reaches someone in seconds, on their terms, without demanding they stop what they're doing to talk.
 That's why it should almost always be your opener.

 None of this means calling is dead.
-It means calling has a job, and that job comes second.
-Once a lead texts back "yeah, this week works" or "what would something like that run?", you've got a live, interested person — and now a two-minute call closes more than ten more texts ever would.
-Lead with the channel that gets a reply; finish with the channel that gets a booking.
+Calling has a clear job, and that job comes second.
+The minute a lead texts back "yeah, this week works" or "what would something like that run?" you've got a live, interested person on the line, and a two-minute call now moves things further than ten more messages would.
+The channel that gets you a reply and the channel that gets you a booking are simply not the same one.

-Before the text-vs-call debate, one thing outranks both: how fast you respond at all.
-The first business to answer usually wins, regardless of how they answer, because intent is highest the second someone reaches out — and they almost certainly messaged a couple of your competitors at the same time.
-A perfect, polished call two hours later loses to a plain text in two minutes.
+Speed matters more.
+The first business to respond usually wins, whichever channel it uses, because intent peaks the second someone reaches out and that person almost certainly messaged two or three competitors in the same sitting.
+A polished call two hours later loses to a plain text in two minutes.
 (We break the timing down in how fast you should respond to a new lead.)

-This is exactly why text wins as the opener and why it should be automatic.
-You can't hand-dial a five-minute response every time when you're on a job — but a system can fire a text the instant a lead comes in, before the window closes.
-Get the first touch out fast and human, and you've already beaten most of the field.
-The channel is the easy part; the speed is the lever.
+So the opener has to be automatic.
+You can't hand-dial a five-minute response every time you're under a sink or up a ladder.
+A system fires that first text the instant a lead comes in, before the window closes, and beats most of the field on speed alone.
+Picking the right channel is the easy half.
+Getting it out fast, every time, is the half that actually moves the number.

-A good first text does four things and nothing more: uses their name, says who you are, references what they asked about, and ends on one clear question that's easy to answer.
-Short.
-Human.
+A good first text does four things and stops: it uses their name, says who you are, names what they asked about, and ends on one easy question.
+Short and human.
 No price list, no "please complete the attached form," no wall of text.
-You're starting a conversation, not closing the sale in one message.
+You're opening a conversation, not closing the sale in a single message.

 Here's the shape of it:

-"Hi Sam, it's Mike at Ridgeline Plumbing — thanks for reaching out about your water heater.
+"Hi Sam, it's Mike from Ridgeline Plumbing.
+Thanks for reaching out about your water heater.
 Were you hoping to get it looked at this week?"

-Read why that works.
+Walk through why it lands.
 The name makes it personal.
-"It's Mike at Ridgeline" tells them exactly who's texting so it doesn't read as spam.
-Naming what they asked about ("your water heater") proves a real person saw their request.
-And the question is a soft, easy yes/no — answering takes two seconds, which is the entire point.
-You want a reply, and the lowest-friction way to get one is a question they can answer with their thumb while standing in line.
+"It's Mike from Ridgeline" tells them exactly who's texting, so it doesn't read as spam.
+Naming the water heater proves a real person saw the request instead of a bot blasting a template.
+The closing question is a soft yes/no they can answer with one thumb while standing in line, which is the entire point.
+You want a reply, and the lowest-friction way to get one is a question that takes two seconds.

-Things that kill a first text: leading with a price, asking them to fill out a second form, writing three paragraphs, or being so generic ("Thanks for your inquiry, a representative will be in touch") that it's obviously a robot.
-The irony is that the message can be automated and still feel personal — as long as it's built to read like a person wrote it, with the lead's name and request merged in.
-Automated and human aren't opposites here.
+A few things reliably kill a first text: leading with a price, asking for a second form, three dense paragraphs, or something so canned ("Thanks for your inquiry, a representative will be in touch") that it's obviously a robot.
+Here's the part owners underrate.
+That message can be fully automated and still read like a person wrote it, as long as it's built around the lead's real name and request.
+Automation and a human touch aren't at odds when the system is designed right.
 (More on getting the words right in the follow-up cadence that books jobs.)

-A few cases where you call sooner rather than texting first:
+A few cases where you reach for the phone sooner than the default:

-The principle underneath all of it: match the channel to the moment.
-Text to start because it's frictionless and gets read.
-Call to advance because it's high-bandwidth and personal.
-Doing it in that order respects how people actually want to be reached — and most people, given the choice, would rather text a business they don't know yet than answer a call from one.
+One principle holds all of it together: match the channel to the moment.
+Text to start, because it's frictionless and gets read.
+Call to advance, because it's high-bandwidth and personal.
+Run it in that order and you're meeting people the way they actually want to be met, since most folks, given the choice, would rather text a business they don't know yet than answer a call from one.

 Then the calling happens on your schedule.
-You wake up to a thread that's already warm — the lead got a real reply at 9pm, told you what they need, and is waiting to hear back.
-You call the next morning into a conversation that's already started, instead of cold-dialing a lead who's long gone.
-The system covers the hours you can't, so the channel order still holds even when you're off the clock.
+You wake up to a thread that's already warm: the lead got a real reply at 9pm, told you what they needed, and is waiting to hear back.
+You ring them in the morning into a conversation that's already moving, instead of cold-dialing someone long gone.
+The system covers the hours you can't, and the channel order still holds while you're off the clock.

 Put the order on autopilot

-"Text first, then call" isn't a habit to white-knuckle.
-It's a sequence to build once and let run.
-The businesses that win the first response aren't more disciplined — they took themselves out of the critical path so the first touch never waits on them:
+Treat "text first, then call" as a sequence you build once and let run, rather than a habit to white-knuckle through a busy week.
+The businesses that win the first response aren't more disciplined than you.
+They took themselves out of the critical path so the opener never waits on them:

-This is the same pattern behind every lead that doesn't slip away — it's an operations problem, not a marketing one.
-Getting the channel and the timing right on every single lead, automatically, is the difference between a steady stream of booked jobs and a voicemail box full of people who already hired someone else.
-It's one piece of the bigger system that stops service businesses from losing leads in the first place.
+It's the same pattern behind every lead that doesn't slip away, and it's an operations problem, not a marketing one.
+Getting the channel and the timing right on every single lead, automatically, is what separates a steady stream of booked jobs from a voicemail box full of people who already hired someone else.
+It's one piece of the larger system that keeps service businesses from losing leads in the first place.

-So: text first, call second, and build it so neither one depends on you being free at the moment a lead shows up.
-Get that right and you stop wondering whether to text or call — the system already did, in the right order, in seconds, while you were on a job.
+Text first, call second, and build it so neither one waits on you being free the moment a lead shows up.
+Get that right and you stop weighing whether to text or call at all.
+The system already chose, in the right order, in seconds, while you were on a job.

 Frequently asked questions